IliaIlinich/card-website/README.md

 # card-website
-My own website which is a card showing work and other about me stuff
+My own website which is a card showing work and other about me stuff - iliailinich.space